Treasure Hunting on the Connecticut Antiques Trail Last Updated: September 2023

 Whether you collect antiques or just like bringing a little old-school style to your life, Connecticut might just be your soul mate.
 We’ve got so many antique shops, markets, dealers and galleries, you could spend a week and not get to them all.
 To see what we mean, check out the listings on the Connecticut Antiques Trail, or take a look at a few of these popular stops.

-Wander through rooms and rooms of antiques, collectibles and other surprises at Antiques Marketplace in Putnam.
-Other multi dealer shops around the state include: Antiques on the Farmington in Collinsville (above), The Past Antique Marketplace in Montville, Clinton Antique Center, Essex Saybrook Antiques Village in Old Saybrook and Stratford Antiques Center.
+Wander through rooms and rooms of antiques, collectibles, and other surprises at Antiques Marketplace in Putnam.
+Other multi-dealer shops around the state include Antiques on the Farmington in Collinsville (above), The Past Antique Marketplace in Montville, Clinton Antique Center, Essex Saybrook Antiques Village in Old Saybrook, and Stratford Antiques Center.
+For the rare finds of early American and Victorian antiques, visit ANTIQ's LLC in Farmington.

 Fine Art & Furnishings